vtraag/intro-python/README.md

 2. You can launch Jupyter notebook from the Start Menu, but this only works on Windows.
 3. You can launch Jupyter notebook from the Anaconda Navigator: see [here](https://docs.anaconda.com/anaconda/user-guide/getting-started/) for instructions.

 Once you have launched Jupyter notebook, you should see a new browser window.
 It should list the various directories and files that are available in this repository, or your home directory if you launched via option (2) or (3).
-Please navigate to the `src` directory of this repository and click the `01-basics.ipynb` notebook.
+Please navigate to the `src` directory of this repository and click the `01-basics.ipynb` notebook to get started.